xinfeng103/LeetCode/src/array/_26/removeDuplicates.md

 # 26. Remove Duplicates from Sorted Array
 ## 题目
 - Given a sorted array nums, remove the duplicates in-place such that each element appears only once and returns the new length.
-- The order of elements can be changed.
-It doesn't matter what you leave beyond the new length.

 >Input: nums = [1,1,2]
 >Output: length = 2, nums = [1,2]